 The Sinhagad Fort is a famous weekend travel destination in Pune for most of the citizens of Pune.
 Trekking lovers start to trek from the bottom of the Sinhgad village to the top of the fort.
 The trek includes a one-way walk of two to three KiloMeters.
 At the top of the fort, you can find some food provider.
 They offer you authentic Maharashtrian food like Pithla Bhakri, Thecha, Kanda Bhaji (Onion Pakoda), with Curd.

 6. Kalsubai Peak

-Kalsubai is the highest mountain peak in the Maharashtra which earns the honoured title of the ‘Everest of Maharashtra.’
+Kalsubai is the highest mountain peak in the Maharashtra which earns the honored title of the ‘Everest of Maharashtra.’
 This mountain peak Kalsubai is in the Western Ghats.
-Summit of the Kalsubai peak is situated at an elevation of 5400 Feet (1646 Meters) from the sea level.
+The Summit of the Kalsubai peak is situated at an elevation of 5400 Feet (1646 Meters) from the sea level.

 Best Time to Climb Kalsubai Peak – Monsoon Trek – June to August, Flowers trek – September to October, Night Trek – November to May.